Cloudflare Dynamic Public IP

 Getting my current public IP for the monitoring wasn’t too challenging thanks to this library simply called public-ip.

-I never found a good name for this project, so enjoy the awkwardly long and technically correct boring name (suggestions are welcomed).
+I never found a good name for this project, so enjoy the awkwardly long and technically correct boring name (suggestions are welcome).

 GitHub Icon